MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 This article will detail how to manage integration services using both Hyper-V manager and PowerShell in Windows 10.

-### Enable or disable integration services using Hyper-V Manager
+### Enable or Disable Integration Services using Hyper-V Manager

 1. select a virtual machine and open settings.